Titlow Beach

 Titlow Beach is in Tacoma, Washington, USA.
 It is located along Puget Sound near the Tacoma Narrows Bridge.
-It has a beach, community center, park, water play area (all of which are run by Metro Parks Tacoma), two restaurants., a view of the Tacoma Narrows Bridge, a small boardwalk, and is a popular scuba diving area.
+It has a beach, community center, park, water play area (all of which are run by Metro Parks Tacoma), one restaurant, a view of the Tacoma Narrows Bridge, a small boardwalk, and is a popular scuba diving area.

 History

-Local lawyer Aaron R. Titlow purchased the property in 1903 and built the Hotel Hesperides, a resort hotel that lasted until 1923.
+Local lawyer Aaron R. Titlow purchased the property in 1903 and in 1911 built the 3 1/2 story Swiss Chalet-style Hotel Hesperides, a resort hotel that lasted until 1923.
 In 1926, the hotel was acquired by the park district.
-During the 1930s, it was remodeled during a WPA project.
-In 1963, octopus wrestling championships were held at the beach.
+During the 1930s, a renovation by the WPA project removed one and one-half stories of the lodge.
 The lodge served as the home of the assistant superintendent for parks and then the caretaker for the park until 1990.
 It was remodeled in 2011, and the pool was replaced in 2013 with a water play area.